Lamprey pie: Background

 Lampreys are parasitic carnivorous elongated jawless fishes present in saltwater and freshwater.
 In Europe the sea lamprey and European river lamprey have a long history as a human foodstuff.
 They were eaten by the Romans since at least the 1st century AD and were considered a high-status food.
 In medieval Europe they attained particular popularity as a meaty-tasting fish that could be eaten on fast days.
 The food became associated with medieval Christmases, as Christmas Eve, the last day of Advent, was a fast day.
 They were a popular foodstuff of royalty; Henry I (r.
 1100–1135) died, according to the chronicler Henry of Huntingdon, after eating too many ("a surfeit of lampreys") whilst on campaign in Northern France.

 The River Severn at Gloucester was a key source of lampreys for the English royalty, and the fish was often given by landowners to royals as a means of seeking favour.
 The fish was an expensive luxury; the Earl of Chester gave King John (r.
 1199–1216) a single lamprey and received a palfrey horse in return.
 John raised funds by issuing licences at two shillings a piece to entitle commoners to eat lampreys.
-The peak lamprey season is March, April and May, so they were scarce around Christmas.
+The peak lamprey season is March, April and May, making them scarce around Christmas.